 Staying focused, working hard to perfect your talent, inspiring people, being a good sport, having tremendous drive, and taking chances are key attributes.
 I am so thankful that my experiences with sports early on in life taught me these basic lessons that contributed to my success at work (and in life in general).
-Hard work, persistence, and experience are essential to becoming a great leader, and I do not believe that opportunities just fall onto your lap.
+Hard work, persistence, and experience are essential to becoming a great leader, and I do not believe that opportunities fall onto your lap.
 You have to want them.
-It really helps to be passionate about the things you are working hard to achieve, like the love of the sport, the desire to win.
+It helps to be passionate about what you are working hard to achieve, like the love of the sport, the desire to win.

 On-Court Attitude